-- a grade report, or

-- a transcript or diploma, or

-- a copy of your Advanced Placement Examination results with scores of 3, 4 or 5, or

-- assessment scores from any local college.

-- 4. Arrange for a counseling appointment for program advisement. - 5.
-Complete the formal registration process as outlined in the class schedule.
+- a grade report, or - a transcript or diploma, or - a copy of your external examination results with appropriate scores, or - assessment scores from any local college, or - EAP evidence. - Arrange for a counseling appointment for program advisement. - Complete the formal registration process as outlined in the class schedule.